DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/virtual-scrolling.md

 ## Overview

 The DataGrid component can handle a large amount of data passed to it.
-In some cases, it may be required to show 10 000 rows or even 1 000 000 ones.
-As an alternative to paging with hundreds or thousands of pages, we porivide the virtual mode for data presentation.
+In some cases, it may be required to show thousands of records.
+As an alternative to paging with hundreds of pages, we porivide the virtual mode for data presentation.

 ## Plugin List